Rohith Vemula: Background and death

 Vemula was born on 30 January 1989 in Guntur district of the Indian state of Andhra Pradesh to Manikumar Vemula and Radhika Vemula.
 His father is from the Vaddera caste, classified as an Other Backward Class (OBC) in India's system of Reservations, and his mother is said to be from Mala community by birth, which is a Scheduled Caste, but was adopted by a Vaddera family.
 It is reported that Radhika was treated differently from the rest of her adoptive family because of her caste.
-A witness also said that she was abused by her adoptive mother.
 Rohith's own distress in seeing his mother abused and treated as inferior was made clear to his friends.
 His political activities, based on his and his mother's experiences, suggested that he identified as a Dalit, and was advocating for Dalit rights.
 A District Level Scrutiny Committee that looked into the caste status of the family declared that neither Rohith nor his mother were Dalits but belonged to the OBC category.

-A PhD scholar at the University of Hyderabad, in July 2015 the University reportedly stopped paying Vemula the fellowship of ₹25 thousand per month after he was "raising issues under the banner of Ambedkar Students Association (ASA)", though a university official denied the allegation of non-payment of scholarship, citing the delay on "paperwork."
+A PhD scholar at the University of Hyderabad, in July 2015 the university reportedly stopped paying Vemula the fellowship of ₹25 thousand per month after he was "raising issues under the banner of Ambedkar Students Association (ASA)", though a university official denied the allegation of non-payment of scholarship, citing the delay on "paperwork."